-Regulations in Statutes and Ordinances, With effect from 1 October 2023
+Regulations in Statutes and Ordinances, approved by the Faculty Board on 10 February 2023, with effect from 1 October 2023

-- The scheme of examination for the one-year course of study in Advanced Computer Science for the degree of Master of Philosophy shall consist of: - a) five modules selected from a list of published by the Degree Committee for the Faculty of Computer Science and Technology; - b) a thesis of not more than 15000 words in length, on a subject approved by the Degree Committee. - c) coursework prescribed by the Degree Committee (which may include written work, group work, and class participation). - 2.
-The list of modules shall be published by the Degree Committee by the date of its the final meeting in the academical year preceding that in which the examination is to be held, provided that the Degree Committee shall have power to give notice of additional optional modules not later than the end of the Michaelmas Term.
-In publishing the list of modules and additional modules, the Degree Committee shall announce the form of examination for each module, which shall be either a written paper, or course-work, or equivalent alternative exercises approved by the Degree Committee, or a combination of these before the start of term in which the module is offered.
+- 1. The scheme of examination for the one-year course of study in Advanced Computer Science for the degree of Master of Philosophy is as follows: - a) At least five modules selected from a list of published by the Degree Committee for the Faculty of Computer Science and Technology; - b) a dissertation of not more than 15000 words in length, on a subject approved by the Degree Committee. - c) coursework prescribed by the Degree Committee (which may include written work, group work, and class participation). - 2.
+The list of modules shall be published by the Degree Committee not later than the Degree Committee's final meeting of the academic year preceding that in which the examination is to be held, provided that the Degree Committee shall have power to give notice of additional optional modules not later than the end of the Michaelmas Term.
+In publishing the list of modules and additional modules, the Degree Committee shall announce the form of examination for each module, which shall be either a written paper, or coursework, or equivalent alternative exercises approved by the Degree Committee, or a combination of these.
 A candidate may not offer a module that they have taken in any other University examination. - 3.
 The examination may include, at the discretion of the Examiners, an oral examination on the work submitted by the candidate under Regulation 1, and on the general field of knowledge within which such work falls.